mattpetrovhq1989l6/LocalHire-Your-Private-AI-Career-Assistant/README.md

 ### 🔒 100% Private & Local-First
 - Powered by **Ollama** (Llama 3.1, Qwen2, DeepSeek, Phi-4 and other local models)
 - Optional fallback to Groq, OpenAI or Anthropic
-- All your data stays on your machine (SQLite by default)
+- All your data stays on your machine
 - GDPR-friendly privacy — nothing ever leaves your computer

 ### 🌍 Focused on the European Job Market